TetraStation/TetraStation/README.md

 at your Grandparents'"-themed fork of the /tg/station flavour of SpaceStation 13.

+At least, if Thanksgiving at your grandparents involved fire, explosions, murder, the cold vacuum of space, and cops beating everyone in sight.

-Space Station 13 is a paranoia-laden round-based roleplaying game set against the backdrop of a nonsensical, plastic and metal death trap masquerading as a space station, with charming spritework designed to represent the "old and worn out" sci-fi setting and its dangerous undertones.
+Space Station 13 is a paranoia-laden round-based roleplaying game set against the backdrop of a nonsensical, plastic and metal death-trap masquerading as a space station, with charming spritework designed to represent the "old and worn out" sci-fi setting and its dangerous undertones.
 Have fun, and survive!